Carmichael (Director), Kerr, Leber-Gottberg, Magness, and Park

 - Oral communication

-Integrated Studies works well with most majors at UND and should appeal to students at all levels of academic proficiency; it is particularly recommended for students interested in Education, Communication, or Pre-Law Studies, and for deciding students.
+Integrated Studies works well with most majors at UND and should appeal to students at all levels of academic proficiency.
+ISP Classic is particularly recommended for students interested in education, communication, or pre-law studies, and for deciding students; ISP Lite is a great option for pre-health fields, aviation and engineering majors.
 Students enrolled in the UND Honors Program may apply Integrated Studies credits toward their Honors requirements.

 Students interested in the Integrated Studies Program can call (701) 777-3622, or write to Humanities and Integrated Studies, O’Kelly Hall Room 253, 221 Centennial Dr., Stop 7117, Grand Forks, ND 58202-7117.
 Information about the Program is also available online at: http://www.und.edu/integrated-studies.
 The Program’s office is located on the second floor of O’Kelly Hall, Room 253, on the University campus.